mrvea/angular-service-layer/README.md

 ```
 #### Communication service
-A service with extends from root layer service.
+A service that extends from a root layer service.
 Note: the class names are arbitrary.

 ``` ts